admb-project/admb/docs/install/QuickStartWindowsZip.md

    To use ADMB, locate and double click **ADMB Command Prompt** in **C:\admb-13.1** folder.

-   In the **ADMB Command Prompt** window, use the steps below to build and run the simple example.
+   In the **ADMB Command Prompt** window, use the commands below to build and run the simple example.

    Change to simple example directory.